-Secondly you can discuss the scheme with your work coach during Universal meetings, where they will be able to give you more information.
+Second, you can discuss the approach with your work coach during Universal meetings to get more details.
+For additional information, please see here.

 Employers - Your application for the Kickstart scheme depends upon how many job placements you will be creating and filling.

 If you are applying for 29 placements or less, then you will need to use a Kickstart gateway to place the application on your behalf.
 There are gateways across the UK, Scotland and Wales and can be a range of different organisations, trading body charities.
 You can find a list of Gateways here that can assist you.

 For employers that will be applying for 30 placements or more and can be completed through gov.uk here.
 As an employer applying directly, you will be subject to more checks and need to provide information directly to the DWP and government bodies.